Anisotropic matter and nonlinear electromagnetics black holes: Rotating charged NED black holes

 As an example, we consider the extremal NED black holes.
-Figure \ref{extremal} shows curves for extremal NED black hole, in which $w$ is given by $2s-1$.
-Solid curve in Fig.~\ref{extremal}(a) includes two blue dots for extremal RN BH at (1,$-$1) and extremal cqOS BH at (2.13,$-1$.88) shown in Fig.~\ref{fig16}(b).
+Figure \ref{extremal} shows the curves for the extremal NED black hole, where $w$ is given by $2s-1$.
+The solid curve in Fig.~\ref{extremal}(a) includes two blue dots for extremal RN BH at (1,$-$1) and extremal cqOS BH at (2.13,$-1$.88) shown in Fig.~\ref{fig16}(b).
 This is given by $2s-1=-Mr/\Delta_S$ and $\xi(s,q) =\Delta_S/r^{2r(r-M)/\Delta_S}$ with $\Delta_S=r^2-2Mr$.
-The extremal charged NED black holes with $q=0.5$ (dashed curve in Fig.~\ref{extremal}(a)) are determined by $2s-1=(q^2-Mr)/\Delta_{\rm RN}$ and $\xi(s,q) =\Delta_{\rm RN}/r^{2r(r-M)/\Delta_{\rm RN}}$ with $\Delta_{\rm RN}=r^2-2Mr+q^2$.
+The extremally charged NED black holes with $q=0.5$ (dashed curve in Fig.~\ref{extremal}(a)) are determined by $2s-1=(q^2-Mr)/\Delta_{\rm RN}$ and $\xi(s,q) =\Delta_{\rm RN}/r^{2r(r-M)/\Delta_{\rm RN}}$ with $\Delta_{\rm RN}=r^2-2Mr+q^2$.
 Their extremal black hole curves are shown in Fig.~\ref{extremal}(a).
-All six red dots with one green dot shown in Fig.~\ref{xiofs}(a) are also located above the extremal curves in Fig.~\ref{extremal}(a).
-The first red dot denotes SdS, while the green dot represents an object but not black hole because there is no corresponding extremal curve.
-All five dots located inside the shaded region represent as asymptotically flat NED black holes shown in Fig.~\ref{xiofs}(a).
+All dots, including two green dots shown in Fig.~\ref{xiofs}(a), are also located above the extremal curves in Fig.~\ref{extremal}(a).
+The first red dot denotes SdS.
+The first green dot represents an object but not a black hole because there is no corresponding extremal curve, while the second green dot denotes DM black hole.
+All six dots located inside the shaded region represent as asymptotically flat NED black holes shown in Fig.~\ref{xiofs}(a).
 At this stage, we wish to point out that two dots at $w(=2s-1)=3,5$ include two red dots of $\xi(s,q)=-0.025,-0.0069$ (Fig. 1(a)) for NED black holes and two magenta dots of $\xi_(s,q)=0.025,0.0069$ (Fig.~\ref{xiofs}(b)) for charged NED black holes (EEH and Ned).
-This implies that $s(w)$ in $x$-axis classifies NED black holes, while $\xi(s,q)(K)$ in $y$-axis denotes the corresponding charge term.
+This implies that $s(w)$ on the $x$-axis classifies NED black holes, while $\xi(s,q)(K)$ on the $y$-axis denotes the corresponding charge term.